uccross/ssdbm2019/index.md

 To reserve rooms please contact the hotel directly at +1-831-420-0777.
 Once you reach a reservations agent, inform the agent that you are calling for the **SSDBM-UCSC** conference.
 It is also listed as **SSDO** for the group rate code.
 Either piece of information will allow the agent to make the reservation.

+The Fairfield Inn cannot accommodate group reservations online, but if you are unable to make your reservation by phone, please contact Lavinia at lpreston@ucsc.edu and she will send a credit card form and tell you how to make a reservation via email.

 - Free parking.

 https://www.marriott.com/hotels/travel/sjccr-fairfield-inn-and-suites-santa-cruz/